 And probably the coolest thing is that the crushed seeds can be used for water purification.

-- Moringa likes warmth so in the US it will grow best in zones 9 and up.
-If you live in a colder climate, you can still grow it, it just needs to be in a pot so you can bring it inside.
+Moringa likes warmth so in the US it will grow best in zones 9 and up.
+If you live in a colder climate, you can still grow it as an annual or in a pot and bring it in for the winter.

-- If the roots are continually we they can develop root rot, so make sure you plant in well drained soil
+Growing moringa in the US is usually pest free, however, if the roots are continually wet they can develop root rot, so make sure you plant in well drained soil.

-- The pods can be harvested when they are young and snap like green snap beans.
+You can harvest moringa leaves and eat like spinach.
+The pods can be harvested when they are young and snap like green snap beans.
+They need to be harvested very young as the seeds grow super fast.